In this guide

 Here are some of the common mistakes you can make when gambling.
 Avoiding these will go a long way towards keeping your game experience fun and safe.

-Most online casinos offer bonuses which allow you to sample the games and make your play last longer.
+Most online casinos offer bonuses that allow you to sample the games and make your play last longer.
 Alas, not all games are equal when it comes to casino bonuses.

 Most bonuses feature wagering or playthrough requirements.
 They make sure that people actually play the games with bonus money, not just grab the free cash and run.